kai-subramanian/kai-subramanian/README.md

 # ⚡Paper Publications

-<a href="https://ijarsct.co.in/jani1.html">A Survey-Based Approach to Study / Work from Home Opinions During Covid-19 Pandemic</a>
+<a href="https://ijarsct.co.in/jani1.html">A Survey-Based Approach to Study / Work from Home Opinions During Covid-19 Pandemic.
+DOI - 10.48175/IJARSCT-2461 </a>

 # ⚡More About Me